Libensemble/libensemble/docs/platforms/theta.rst

         :scale: 40
         :align: center

-When considering on which nodes to run libEnsemble, consider whether your user functions execute computationally expensive code or code built for specific architectures.
+When considering on which nodes to run libEnsemble, consider whether your ``sim_f`` or ``gen_f`` user functions (not applications) execute computationally expensive code, or code built specifically for the compute node architecture.
 Recall also that only the MOM nodes can launch MPI applications.

 Although libEnsemble workers on the MOM nodes can technically submit user applications to the compute nodes directly via ``aprun`` within user functions, it